Namratha-shivani/Co-expression-Network-Analysis/README.md

 # Project

-_Exploration of Common and Differentially Expressed Genes in Psoriasis, and Dermatomyositis_
+<h1>_Exploration of Common and Differentially Expressed Genes in Psoriasis, and Dermatomyositis_</h1>

 ### Introduction